-Average speed cameras to be enforced on A583 Blackpool Road
+Average speed cameras to be enforced – A682 Gisburn Road

-It is the seventh of eight routes across the county to go live.
+This is the last of eight routes across the county to go live.

-The Lancashire Road Safety Partnership (LRSP) gave the go ahead for the scheme in 2016 and in January 2017 it announced the chosen routes in a bid to reduce road casualties and collisions.
+The Lancashire Road Safety Partnership gave the go ahead for the scheme and in January 2017 announced the chosen routes in a bid to reduce road casualties and collisions.

 The cameras will use number plate recognition technology to detect vehicles and calculate their average speed by measuring the time taken to travel between fixed points of a known distance apart.
 Average speed check signage will be used to inform drivers that they are entering an average speed control zone.